Hollyhock Flower Meaning, Spiritual Symbolism, Color Meaning & More

 Their beautiful structure can also be a signifier of traditional feminine values and can represent motherhood, tradition, and maternal instincts as well.

-Because many hollyhocks are double petalled, they have a beautiful bud that gives them a rose-like bloom.
 This makes them a great flower to get tattooed if you want something dainty and feminine but is not necessarily as familiar as a rose tattoo or a carnation tattoo.

 Final Thoughts

-The hollyhock is a remarkably lovely-looking flower that carries a whole host of meanings across cultures.
 With a large variety of types, the hollyhock is available throughout the world and is bred in just about every color imaginable.

 With associations of mysticism, good fortune, and feminine wiles, the hollyhock is a brilliant flower to give on many special occasions and is sure to look perfect in any garden or at-home display.